 - You may use these schemes:

-- In this scheme, it's easy to make mistakes and cause catastrophic failures.
+- In this scheme, it's easy to make mistakes and cause catastrophic

 - Some real examples are available at How to Kill the DN42 Network.

-- Routing protocols including Babel, OSPF, RIP, etc can automatically detect the topology of your whole network and configure the routes.
+- Routing protocols, including Babel, OSPF, RIP, etc., can automatically detect the topology of your whole network and configure the routes.

-- But Babel, OSPF, RIP are only supposed to handle your internal routing, and shouldn't be used to forward routes received externally from BGP!
+- But Babel, OSPF, RIP are only supposed to handle your internal routing,

-- Therefore, your other nodes will think that the route comes from your own network, and broadcast the route to others with your AS as the source.
+- Therefore, your other nodes will think that the route comes from your own network and broadcast the route to others with your AS as the source.

 - In short: you will hijack the whole DN42.